ckunta/lit-dev-grid-layout/README.md

-# This project is derived from lit-element-starter-js at https://github.com/lit/lit-element-starter-js
+# Introduction

-# It is then applied with polymer's app-drawer layout to test the behavior of @apply
+This project is derived from lit-element-starter-js at https://github.com/lit/lit-element-starter-js It is then applied with polymer's app-drawer layout to test the behavior of @apply

 # LitElement JavaScript starter